LBHackney-IT/Data-Platform-Playbook/docs/docs/academy-ingestion.md

 Once the data has been ingested into the landing zone S3 buckets, it is then crawled and uploaded to a landing zone Glue Catalog database where another Glue job then copies it over to the respective Benefits & Housing Needs and Revenues raw zone department areas in S3 and Glue Catalog databases.

-The departments' data then becomes available for querying in Athena and other Business Intelligence tools such as Google Data Studio and Qlik.
+The departments' data then becomes available for querying in Athena and/or for further processing and transforming in Glue jobs to move the data to refined and trusted zones and ultimately pulled into BI tools such as Qlik and Google Data Studio.

 [aws-jdbc-connection]: https://docs.aws.amazon.com/glue/latest/dg/connection-defining.html